 Think about what makes your content exciting, and highlight that in your headline.
-This is much better than trying to present something that will generate views without being genuine to the content’s message.
+Headlines matching the content are much better than trying to present something that will generate views without being genuine to the content’s message.

 Ask yourself if there is something in the content itself that would excite someone to click on a link.
+Working with what’s valuable for the audience is content marketing done right.
 If not, then it is time to reevaluate that piece and change it so that it has genuine value.
 Tricking users into clicking on your content will only make them not come back to your site in the future.

 BIO: Zachary Evans is a freelance writer from Boise, Idaho.
 He graduated from Boise State University with a Bachelor’s Degree in English with an Emphasis in Creative Writing in 2013.
 He now spends his time writing, reading, playing music, and hoping to one day help colonize outer space.